My Journey

 I continued to spend hours training outside of my team setting while also working hard at practice.
 As a result, during my last year with the club while I was 18 I was fortunate enough to be invited to trial with the New York Red Bulls U19 academy.
 Although it led to nothing it showed me the level I was capable of playing at and inspired me to keep working hard.
 As I was getting closer to graduating high school I was interested in living and playing football abroad and decided to attend a university in the UK.

-I planned to play for the university's 1st team which competed at the semi-professional level in England but after what I thought was a good trial I was told I didn't make the team.
-This left me feeling frustrated and made me question my decision to go to England.
-However, after getting news that I didn't make the university team I spent the next couple of days reaching out to local clubs.
-One of the teams that responded was a team that competed in the United Counties League (9th division of English football) called Quorn FC.
-They competed in the same league as the university’s 1st team and playing for Quorn FC was a great opportunity for me.
-I got my first experience playing at the semi-professional level and learned what it was like to play for a club in another country while playing with and against players much more experienced than me.
-My time in England came full circle when we ended up playing against the university's 1st team and I was able to score my first (and only) goal for the club.
+I planned to play for the university’s 1st team, which competed at the semi-professional level in England, but after what I thought was a strong trial, I was told I didn’t make the team.
+It was frustrating and made me question my decision to go to England.
+Instead of giving up, I spent the next few days reaching out to local clubs and eventually joined Quorn FC, a team in the United Counties League, the same league as the university team.
+Playing for Quorn FC gave me my first experience at the semi-professional level and allowed me to compete with and against more experienced players in another country.
+My experience came full circle when we played against the university’s 1st team and I scored my first and only goal for the club.

 I decided that England was not the best fit for me and after living there for 8 months I chose to leave.
 While I figured out what I wanted to do next I went back home to New York to play for my local USL League 2 team.
 During only my second game for the team, I fractured my foot and it ruled me out for the summer which was a huge disappointment.
 Being injured gave me time to think about what I wanted to do next and through an old coach I was offered an opportunity to live and play football in Spain.